-If you would like more information about literacy programs in the LOCS region, including City of Kawartha Lakes, Haliburton, Hastings, Northumberland, and Peterborough, visit our programs page or contact Carrie at .
+If you would like more information about adult training programs in the LOCS region, including City of Kawartha Lakes, Haliburton, Hastings, Northumberland, and Peterborough, visit our programs page or contact Carrie at .

 Literacy Programs work with Employment Services to help people reach their employment goals

 Literacy and Basic Skills (LBS) organizations and Employment Services (ES) often work together to help individuals reach their goal of a new position, a new career or an apprenticeship.

 LBS supports people who are working.
 Many people reach out to LBS services so that they can gain the skills they need to keep their current position, progress in their current company, or create more options for other types of employment.

 In 2019-2020, 24% of people in LBS programs were employed.

 The relationship between LBS and Employment Services is important.
 Studies show that there’s a clear connection between successful employment and literacy skills.
 In a report from Community Literacy of Ontario called ‘Why Literacy Matters” many statistics point to the need for literacy to support success at work.

 “Canadians with low literacy skills are more than twice as likely to be unemployed than those with higher level literacy skills.”

 “In 2016, only 55% of Canadians aged 25- 64 who did not complete high school were employed.
 Conversely, the employment rate was 82% for those who had obtained a college or university credential.”